atingupta2005/Terraform-On-Azure-With-Kubernetes-AKS-DevOps/3-Kubernetes/24-Azure-AKS-Terraform/24-01-Terraform-Commands-Basics/README.md

 - **Desired State:** Local Terraform Manifest (main.tf)
 - **Current State:**  Real Resources present in your cloud
 - **Command Order of Execution:** refresh, plan, make a decision, apply
-- Why?
-Lets understand that in detail about this order of execution

 ### Step-07-01: Add a new tag to Resource Group using Azure Portal Management console
 ```
 demotag: refreshtest